anonys6/INT219-Front-End-Programs/README.md

     - `index.html`: HTML file with a table using `colspan` and `rowspan`.
     - `style.css`: CSS file for styling the table.

 - `index.html`: Main HTML file that links to all the other HTML files in the subdirectories.
+You can view it [here](https://anonys6.github.io/INT219-Front-End-Programs/).

 ## Usage